+It was intriguing to view

+How people fawned on this man

+Of obvious power:

+This politician.

-It was intriguing to view How people fawned on this man Of obvious power: This politician.
-(I did the same I guess) A disparate bunch, Trying to extrude a common thread.
+(I did the same I guess)

+A disparate bunch,

+Trying to extrude a common thread.

-From our view He was there to impress.
-Eyes, voice and motions All aimed in one direction: Towards the power in that room.
+From our view

+He was there to impress.

+Eyes, voice and motions

+All aimed in one direction:

-From his view (of which to surmise) "My position has no bounds.
-I am like a king amongst disciples, (though this is a pretty rag-tag bunch!)
+From his view

+(of which to surmise)

+"My position has no bounds.

+I am like a king amongst disciples,

+(though this is a pretty rag-tag bunch!)

 They are from whence I came.

-I should hold true to that, If my politics will allow Such indulgence"
+I should hold true to that,

+If my politics will allow

+Such indulgence"